Letter: America needs to act to prevent mass shootings

 America needs to stop waiting in the hallway.

-On May 24, 2022 19 children and 2 teachers were murdered at the Robb Elementary School in Uvalde, Texas, by a disturbed 18-year-old with an AR-15 and high-capacity magazines.
+On May 24, 2022, 19 children and two teachers were murdered at Robb Elementary School in Uvalde, Texas, by a disturbed 18-year-old with an AR-15 and high-capacity magazines.

 In Massachusetts, we refuse to wait in the hallway.
 Instead, we act to save lives.